Archive for July, 2007

 Joyería del Ángel Corner in La Antigua Guatemala

 Obviously what they sell there has not influenced my appreciation for this wonderful light-blue, celeste in Guatemalan Spanish, corner.
-I simply liked the light hitting the building and the tourists walking by that afternoon.
+I simply liked the light hitting the building and the tourist walking by that afternoon.
 Also, I like the geometry of the white stripes, the Joyería del Ángel sign and the lamp.
 You will have to excuse the white sky in many of the photos taken during the rainy season; not much I can do.

 I am not conTigo